matomo-org/developer-documentation/docs/master/Piwik/DataTable.md

 ### `setMaximumDepthLevelAllowedAtLeast()` <a name="setMaximumDepthLevelAllowedAtLeast"></a>

-Sets the maximum nesting level to at least a certain value.
+Sets the maximum depth level to at least a certain value.

 #### Description

 If the current value is
 greater than the supplied level, the maximum nesting level is not changed.

+The maximum depth level determines the maximum number of subtable levels in the DataTable tree.
+For example, if it is set to `2`, this DataTable is allowed to have subtables, but the subtables are not.

 #### Signature